Configuring and Troubleshooting Sound in Debian Linux

 vlc-plugin-alsa ALSA audio output plugin for VLC

-alsaplayer-jack PCM player designed for ALSA (jack output
+alsaplayer-jack PCM player designed for ALSA (jack output module)

 jack Rip and encode CDs with one command